-When you or I try to pursue any kind of dream on a part-time basis, there’s something inherent about our culture that causes people to dismiss out ambitions.
+When you or I try to pursue any kind of dream on a part-time basis, there's something inherent about our culture that causes people to dismiss our ambitions.
 And to be fair – it is an understandable bias.

 If you know what it's going to take – then the rest of it is up to you.
 As long as you're going to follow through on what needs to be done, it's only a matter of time until you prove them all wrong.

 For some reason, there is a BIG negative stigma that the entrepreneurial community has towards jobs.

 A lot of us talk about our J.O.B. like it's a curse on our life.
 We see it as one giant obstacle holding us back from everything good in life.